- What is Macroeconomics?

 When is Trade Balance Negative?

-In most situation, trade deficits are an unfavorable balance of trade for a country.
+In most situations, trade deficits are an unfavorable balance of trade for a country.
 As a rule of thumb, geographies with trade deficits export only raw materials and import a lot of consumer products.
-Domestic businesses of such countries don’t gain the experience with time which is needed to make value-added products in the long run as they are mainly in the raw material exporter and thus economies of such countries become dependent on global commodity prices.
+Domestic businesses of such countries don’t gain experience with time which is needed to make value-added products in the long run as they are mainly in the raw material exporter and thus economies of such countries become dependent on global commodity prices.

-There are some countries which are so opposed to trading deficits that they adopt mercantilism to control it and this is considered as an extreme form of economic nationalism which works to remove the trade deficit in every situation.
+There are some countries that are so opposed to trading deficits that they adopt mercantilism to control it and this is considered as an extreme form of economic nationalism which works to remove the trade deficit in every situation.

 It advocates protectionist measures such as import quotas and tariffs.
 Although these measures may result in the reduction of the deficit in the short run, they raise consumer prices.
 Along with this, such measures trigger reactionary protectionism from other trade partners.

 This has been a guide to what is Balance of Trade and its definition.
 Here we explain the formula of Balance of Trade along with practical examples.
-In addition, we discuss trade surplus and trade deficit.
+In addition, we discuss a trade surplus and trade deficit.
 You may learn more about macroeconomics from the following articles –